PetitCoinCoin/advent-of-code/2017/leaderboard.md

 I'm proud of me on day 21: first idea was the good one.
 Instead of flipping and rotating each sub-matrix, I only rotated and flipped rules once, and stored them directly in a dict.
 This is faster than manipulating matrices.

+Day 22 is probably not optimized because part 2 takes few seconds.
+But it works, I found a solution quickly, and I think it is elegant with complex numbers, so I'm happy.